jjpebesma/vpo-k8s-vs-k3s/README.md

 ```
 5. Change the `kubernetes.tf` file according to your needs.
 (Storage, IP-addresses etc)
 6. Go in to the terraform folder, then type: `terraform init`, `terraform apply`, your vm's should be created.
+7. Change the k3s and k8s files according to your needs.
-7. Clone the [kubespray github repository](https://github.com/kubernetes-sigs/kubespray) with release v2.25.0.
+8. Clone the [kubespray github repository](https://github.com/kubernetes-sigs/kubespray) with release v2.25.0.
 Change directory to the repository and type: `cp -rfp inventory/sample inventory/mycluster`.
 Copy `hosts.yaml` from this repository's k8s folder to `kubespray/inventory/mycluster/hosts.yaml`.
 Copy `k8s-cluster.yml` to `kubespray/inventory/mycluster/group_vars/k8s_cluster/k8s-cluster.yaml`.
-8. Clone the [k3s-ansible](https://github.com/k3s-io/k3s-ansible) and place `inventory.yml` from this repository's k3s folder in `k3s-ansible/inventory.yml`.
+9. Clone the [k3s-ansible](https://github.com/k3s-io/k3s-ansible) and place `inventory.yml` from this repository's k3s folder in `k3s-ansible/inventory.yml`.
-9. Go through the prerequisites in the k3s-ansible and kubespray repo
+10. Go through the prerequisites in the k3s-ansible and kubespray repo
-10. Install paramiko for ansible to prevent some errors (optional)
+11. Install paramiko for ansible to prevent some errors (optional)
-11. Go through [the prerequisites of longhorn](https://longhorn.io/docs/1.6.2/deploy/install/#installation-requirements) to be able to install longhorn.
+12. Go through [the prerequisites of longhorn](https://longhorn.io/docs/1.6.2/deploy/install/#installation-requirements) to be able to install longhorn.
 (An ansible playbook is provided that already does this, create your own inventory and run it or manually execute the steps.)

 # Experiment
 - Create the k3s cluster by typing `ansible-playbook playbooks/site.yml -i inventory.yml` in the k3s-ansible repository.